The Umbrella Academy (TV series): Visual effects

 In an interview with Burrell he confirmed that to develop the sequences where time is frozen, they took several background shots on location before returning to their stage to shoot the dialogue between Five and The Handler in front of a green screen.
 They called this effect "Three-Strip" in honor of the Technicolor process used in the 1930s.

 The second season used 400 shots from the Folks VFX Montreal team under the guidance of VFX supervisor Laurent Spillemaecker to create time portal effects seen throughout the season, particularly Five's special ability.
 Meanwhile, Spillemaecker's crew recreated events surrounding JFK's fateful Dallas visit, while including The Umbrella Academy's superpower interactions.
 Pictures and references from the 1960s were provided to create and later to be used as digital matte paintings and CG environments, to transform Canada into the show's setting, 1960s Dallas.

 The opening scene of the second season, where the siblings fight the Soviets on a Dallas street, was the most complicated to do, being nearly completely CGI.
-It was realised on a 360 degree bluescreen backlot set which was 15 feet tall and 200 feet by 60 feet.
+It was realized on a 360 degree bluescreen backlot set which was 15 feet tall and 200 feet by 60 feet.
 The only real things that were not made of CGI, were the tank, soldiers, cast and the rubble on the ground.
 The set was LiDAR scanned so that the director, Sylvian White could walk around using a VR edition of the iPad.
 They used a Phantom running at 700 frames per second on a camera stick.
 The scene was also divided in seven parts, beginning with Number Five's arrival at 1963, and concluding before Diego's first lines.
 For safety reasons the crew could not fire the AK-47s at Diego so they were forced to do multiple passes.

 Music

 The show's score albums were released for seasons 1 and 2.
 Jeff Russo was hired to compose the show's score.
-During an interview he revealed that the he "needed to use a subtle hand with the score" and that they "wanted the score to be thematic, by not trying to push too much on the weird and too much on the horrific aspect of the show and the story".
+During an interview he revealed that he "needed to use a subtle hand with the score" and that they "wanted the score to be thematic, by not trying to push too much on the weird and too much on the horrific aspect of the show and the story".